THE RECEIPTS

 DHS awarded $220 million for anti-immigration advertising.
 No competitive bidding.
 The money went to:

 Money from these contracts secretly flowed to The Strategy Group, a firm whose CEO is married to Kristi Noem's chief DHS spokesperson.
 The Strategy Group ran Noem's gubernatorial campaign.
 Five senators and two representatives demanded a formal investigation.
 Government contracting experts called the arrangement "corrupt."
+On March 4, 2026, Noem was grilled by both parties in a Senate Judiciary Committee hearing.
+Trump fired her the next day.
+DHS Inspector General launched a formal probe into the contracts on March 11.
+DHS claims the campaign drove 2.2M "self-deportations."

 THE COVER: OVERSIGHT GUTTED